About the Author of the SDIS, SDIS-Revised & SDIA - Marsha Luginbuehl, Ph.D., NCSP

 4. Luginbuehl, M., & Kohler, W.C.
 (2009).
 Screening and Evaluation of Pediatric Sleep Disorders.
 Child and Adolescent Psychiatric Clinics of North America, 18(4), 825-838.

 5. In the January, 2011 publication of Sleep Medicine Reviews, Karen Spruyt, PhD, and David Gozal, MD, analyzed 183 sleep screening tools for children and adolescents and reported that only the Sleep Disorders Inventory for Students (SDIS) and one other foreign inventory had been developed properly using all 11-recommended steps of psychometric validation, resulting in high validity and reliability.
 The SDIS is the only sleep screening inventory with instant computer scoring that automatically generates a graph and thorough report with recommendations for correction of the sleep problems if the scores are higher than normal.

 In conclusion, Dr. Luginbuehl gives the following advice to all parents:

 “Sleep Disorders should never be ignored, especially when they are now so easy to screen for, identify, and correct!
-If you suspicion your child has a sleep problem, find out immediately by screening your child with the SDIS.
-If it suggests the strong possibility of a sleep disorder, please consider consulting with your child’s pediatrician or a pediatric sleep specialist immediately.
+If you suspect your child has a sleep problem, find out immediately by screening your child with the SDIS-Revised.
+If it suggests the possibility of a sleep disorder, please consider consulting with your child’s pediatrician or a pediatric sleep specialist immediately.
 It could be one of the most important things you can do to help your child succeed in school and in life.
 Furthermore, in extreme cases, it could actually SAVE YOUR CHILD’S LIFE!”